MathieuMoalic/action-python-package-new-version/README.md

     steps:
       - uses: actions/checkout@v4

+      # 1 ─ Check whether the declared version already exists
-      - name: Check whether this version is already published
+      - name: Check package version on all indexes
-        uses: MathieuMoalic/action-python-package-new-version@v2.0.1
+        uses: MathieuMoalic/action-python-package-new-version@v3
+        # OPTIONAL
         with:
-          # Optional – location of pyproject.toml if not at repo root
+          # If your pyproject.toml is not at the repo root:
           path: src/my_project/pyproject.toml

-          # Optional – space-separated list of index host names
+          # Space-separated list of indexes to query
-          # Example below checks PyPI, TestPyPI, and a private index
           indexes: pypi.org test.pypi.org index.private.org

-      # This is how you can access it through env, for individual indexes
+      # 2 ─ Only build & publish when the version is missing on PyPI
-      - name: Install uv
+      - name: Setup uv
-        if: env.PUBLISHING_pypi_org == 'true'
+        if: env.CURRENT_VERSION_EXISTS_ON_pypi_org == 'false'
         uses: astral-sh/setup-uv@v6

-      - name: Build package
+      - name: Build distributions
-        if: env.PUBLISHING_pypi_org == 'true'
+        if: env.CURRENT_VERSION_EXISTS_ON_pypi_org == 'false'
         run: uv build

-      - name: Publish package distributions to PyPI
+      - name: Upload to PyPI
-        if: env.PUBLISHING_pypi_org == 'true'
+        if: env.CURRENT_VERSION_EXISTS_ON_pypi_org == 'false'
         uses: pypa/gh-action-pypi-publish@release/v1

 ```

 ---